 If your teen is driving in a cold climate, make sure they have a hat, gloves, and a jacket.

 25. Flashlight and extra batteries

-One final thought, my new favorite app to use for navigation is Waze.
+One final thought, my favorite app to use for navigation is Waze.
 After loading in the destination address, Waze will offer several different routes and expected arrival times.
 It will alert drivers to accidents or hazards along the way, too.
 This is a great help for your teen to drive safely back to college.